nathanemyers-dev/ai-computational-memory/white-paper/deployment-sequence.md

 **Purpose**

-The deployment sequence defines the governed path enterprises must follow to introduce computational memory safely into production environments.
-Continuity cannot be enabled through ad hoc configuration or vendor defaults; it requires a structured, supervised rollout that aligns technical installation with governance controls, supervisory responsibilities, and regulatory expectations.
-The deployment sequence provides this structure.
-It ensures that every component of the continuity layer is installed, validated, supervised, and aligned before any persistence operation becomes available to users or systems.
+The deployment sequence establishes the governed, supervised, and compliant path enterprises must follow to introduce computational memory into production environments.
+It defines the structured rollout required to ensure continuity is installed, activated, validated, and supervised under explicit governance controls and regulatory expectations.

 **Scope**